deestroy/SYSC-3010/README.md

 - Dhriti Aravind

 ## Project Summary:
-In this project, we created a web-based platform which allows people to log their daily calorie intake in an easy way to assist users to reach their goal weight.
-Through scanning a barcode through a Raspberry Pi camera, this system will accurately detect the amount of calories consumed by weighing the portion of food that will be consumed on the weighing surface.
-Our project will help monitor 100% of the users food intake; storing it in an online database and displaying it on a web GUI.
+In this project, we created a web-based platform allowing users to easily log, monitor and update their daily intake using items that they have previously scanned.
+Users scan a barcode through a Raspberry Pi camera, this system will accurately detect the amount of calories consumed by weighing the portion of food that is consumed.
+Our project allows users to monitor 100% of their food intake while storing it in an online database and displaying it on a web GUI.
+In order to meet their goals, users create goals and receive notification on the end date for these goals so that they can reflect on the progress they made.

 ## Project Description: